The Gyrodyne Helicopter

 transfer conducted by the U.S. Army PEO-STRI's Target Management Office

-(TMO) at White Sands Missile Range (WSMR), NM which Gyrodyne Helicopter
+(TMO) at White Sands Missile Range (WSMR), NM on July 16, 2001, which Gyrodyne Helicopter

-Historical Fdn was pleased to participate in.
+Historical Fndn was pleased to help coordinate.
 Currently, research is being conducted

 as to the identity of the ORLECK's QH-50C.
 Barely visible on the tank was